-Pistachios, walnuts, peanuts, almonds are all acceptable nuts.
+Pistachios, walnuts, peanuts, and almonds are all acceptable nuts.
 According to research, nut lovers are generally slimmer, less likely to acquire type 2 diabetes, and have a lower risk of heart disease.

 Nut butter is an excellent mini snack for a diet because it is high in calories and has moderate protein.

 Don’t eat more than one tablespoon before a workout because too much fat can make you feel sluggish and affect your endurance.

 The benefits of avocados

 Avocados are high in fat content, making them an important part of the meal if you’re on a keto diet.

 As you may know, the keto diet is a low-carb diet, which means the body relies on healthy fats to generate the energy needed for the day.